Over the month of March 2020 DFA is hosting a First Five Years webinar for families of each of the three Services.

-This post is a summary of the Army webinar held Monday 23 March 2020
+This post is a summary of the RAAF webinar held Monday 2 March 2020

-This webinar was aimed at Army partners, however there is a lot in this for other service partners as well, particularly with some COVID-19 questions.
+This webinar was aimed at RAAF partners, however there is a lot in this for other service partners as well.

 The webinar was hosted by our National Convenor, Maree Sirois.

 Please provide feedback here with a short evaluation

 ADF Head of People Capability

 Natasha provided a short introduction to the webinar.

 2 min 43 sec

 Air Vice Marshal Stephen Meredith